khanlab/cvpl_tools/docs/GettingStarted/ome_zarr.rst

   is not a standard ZARR directory and contains no **.zarray** meta file.
 Loading an OME ZARR image as ZARR will crash, if you forget to specify **0/** subfolder as the path to load
-- When saved as a zip file instead of a directory, the directory structure is the same except that the root is a zip file.
-And when loading we can use ZipStore's features to directly reading individual files without having to unpack the entire zip file.
-However, writing to a ZipStore is not well supported by either Python's zarr or the ome-zarr library.
+- When saved as a zip file instead of a directory, the directory structure is the same except that the root is zipped.
+Loading a zipped OME ZARR, cvpl_tools uses ZipStore's features to directly reading individual chunks without having to unpack the entire zip file.
+However, writing to a ZipStore is not supported, due to lack of support by either Python's zarr or the ome-zarr library.
 - An HPC system like Compute Canada may work better with one large files than many small files, thus the result should be zipped.
 This can be done by first writing the folder to somewhere that allows creating many small files and then zip the result into a single zip in the target directory
-- As of the time of writing (2024.8.14), ome-zarr library's Writer class has a `double computation issue <https://github.com/ome/ome-zarr-py/issues/392>`_ and to temporary patch this for our use case, I've added a **write_ome_zarr_image** function to write a dask array as an OME ZARR file.
+- As of the time of writing (2024.8.14), ome-zarr library's Writer class has a `double computation issue <https://github.com/ome/ome-zarr-py/issues/392>`_.
+To temporary patch this for our use case, I've added a **write_ome_zarr_image** function to write a dask array as an OME ZARR file.
 This function also adds support for reading images stored as a **.zip** file.